iAmNathanJ/file-pluck/README.md

 ---

-- Return strings or key/value pairs in JSON format
+- Return snippets of strings or key/value pairs in JSON formatzz
 - Use custom delimiters

 ### TODO
 - [ ] Write more tests